XueliangHan/xuelianghan.github.com/resume.markdown

 Able to distinguish when to use this technique(Language/OS/DB), when shouldn't.
 Able to choose appropriate tools to solve specific problems.(针对特定的问题挑选合适的工具).
 * Strong 3-Dimensional space imagination ability.

-###Excellent Communication & Teamwork
-* Better communication ability and skills than most software engineers.
-* Excellent teamwork, easy to work with.
-* I have one year's experience in a big social association and two years and half experience in a big technical association during the college.
-* Discuss and exchange ideas about the latest and fundamental technologies with other professionals (Such as: game engine, Front End Techs, Back End Techs, algorithms, data structure, programming language, OS, framework, library, cool tools).

 ###Accountable Leadership Experience
 * Leader of Network Security Group